goauthentik/authentik/website/docs/users-sources/sources/directory-sync/active-directory/index.md

 ## Preparation

-The following placeholders will be used:
+The following placeholders are used in this guide:

 - `ad.company` is the Name of the Active Directory domain.
 - `authentik.company` is the FQDN of the authentik install.